Conference of New England: Recent events

 In 2023, two schools announced they would be reinstating their varsity football programs and joining the CCC for football, starting the 2025 fall season (2025–26 academic year); first Maine Maritime Academy on January 9, then New England College followed suit on November 14.

 On August 1, 2024, 40 years after it was founded, the conference announced that it would be rebranding as the Conference of New England (CNE), effective with the 2024–25 season.

 On September 12, 2024, the CNE announced that it would add a women's golf championship in the 2025–26 academic year, coinciding with the addition of the sport by full member Roger Williams; giving the CNE the six women's golf members needed to qualify for an automatic bid to the NCAA championship.

 On August 19, 2025, the CNE announced that it would add men's volleyball as its 22nd championship sport, beginning in the 2026–27 academic year.
+Full members Curry, Endicott, Nichols, and Wentworth will be joined by associates Bard College, the State University of New York at Potsdam (SUNY Potsdam) and the Johnson campus of Vermont State University (VSU Johnson).